masimplo/masimplo.com-blog/src/posts/2019/real-web-perfomance.md

 ```

-To capture the measurement and do something with it (e.g. log it or send to a server or even change our apps behaviour) we need to setup and register a performance observer.
-It is actually pretty straight forward.
+To capture the measurement and do something with it (e.g. log it or send it to a server or even change our app's behavior), we need to set up and register a performance observer.
+It's actually pretty straightforward.

 ```javascript
 const userObserver = new PerformanceObserver(list => {